amolchourasia27/WebDevNotes/README.md

 # WebDevNotes
-This repo consists of notes related to frontend WebDev
+This reposirory will include all the notes for frontend web  development